 The artist’s technical ability demonstrated in executing the concept and idea was impressive to say the very least, above all Jin even composed the entire soundtrack for the film.
 When we spoke for the first time she surprised me by telling me that, she only began to learn of creating digital artworks since the lockdown was implemented in London back in April 2020, like, you couldn’t go out so let’s make good use of our time at home, I guess the lockdown did do some of us good eventually.
 The artist also told me that, she experienced some sort of a derealisation of her reality during the period, and it was in the end reflected in the work, beneath the layers, such secluded experience, all the emotions, thoughts and ideas started to boil, subsequently formed and seethed, bursting from isolation, Not Dreaming was born in April 2021.

 I recalled during our initial meeting, from this young person who has just finished school, I sensed a whole bunch of confidence and maturity.
 She sounded like she knew where she would like to go and what she would like to explore, for someone at her age, I thought that’s incredibly hard to come by because, when I was at the age of 24, I didn’t know jack let alone knowing what I would like to do for the rest of my life.
 After a few rounds of emailing, I found myself in a happy seat when I heard that she would like to be a part of our project, I knew one way or another, whatever she decided to produce in the end, it would turn out to be more than a mere photography documentation of the event, and it would be nothing like what I expected.
 Guess what, I wasn’t wrong.
 When the project was about to conclude and wrap itself, I conducted a 150-minute interview with Jin via Zoom, you would find the edited transcript of our conversation below.
-The first part of the interview was centred on the artist’s past and her experience living in all those places around the world, Bordeaux, Ottawa, London just to name a few.
-In the second part we focused more on what Jin does, her artistic inspirations and yes, the pandemic too.
+The first chapter of the interview was centred on the artist’s past and her experience living in all those places around the world — Bordeaux, Ottawa, London just to name a few.
+In the second chapter we focused more on what Jin does, her artistic inspirations and yes, the pandemic too.
 I had a wonderful time talking with Jin, and I hope there’s one thing or two for everyone to get out of from this young artist’s words too.